lichen-liu/ark/README.md

 a screenshot for the webpage which is stored to S3.
 Regardless of whether the above process fails or not, the request is moved to arkAccount.responseList for notifying the user.

 Flask: Upon user login, responses from arkAccount.responseList are shown.
-The user then must explicitly close the notification for each reponse.
+Users then must explicitly close the notification for each reponse.
 This will notify the Flask server to remove those responses from arkAccount.responseList.